 We recommend bringing a bicycle helmet for children and adults alike.
 We also have hundreds of loaner bike helmets sizes XS to XXL.

 If you can walk, you can skate.
-We carry only quality skates with great ankle support and our hands-on, skilled staff will make sure the skates fit properly so your ankles are supported.
+We carry only quality skates with great ankle support.

 Our café is typically open during most public skating sessions.
 We offer a variety of snacks and full meals as well as hot and cold beverages, including smoothies, coffee drinks, hot chocolate, beer and wine.